 Yes, you have a right of appeal.
 Any appeal, preferably in writing or by e-mail, should be made to the Principal Environmental Health Officer (Commercial) within 21 calendar days of the date you were first notified of your food hygiene rating score, setting out the specific reasons for the disagreement.
 Appeals received after this time limit will not be considered and the original food hygiene rating will stand.
 The Principal Environmental Health Officer(Commercial) will inform you of his/her decision within 21 calendar days of you lodging the appeal.

 Yes provided the business has a rating score between 0 and 4.
 Requests for a reassessment of a food hygiene rating should be in writing.
 Although requests for a reassessment visit can be made by the owner of the business at any time after an inspection, the timing of the visit is a decision for the EHO.
-Usually such visits should not take place until three months have elapsed since the last inspection took place.
-If an owner makes a request for a reassessment visit after this first three months has passed then the EHO must carry out the visit within three months of the request being made.
+The EHO will carry out the visit within three months of the request being made.
 If the EHO is satisfied that a real improvement has been made to food hygiene standards, he/she will give a better food hygiene rating to the business.

 Yes.
 The website includes a 'right to reply' section for local authorities to add comments made by food business owners in their area.
 The purpose of the "right to reply" is to give owners a chance to indicate any improvement that has been made since the last food hygiene inspection.
 However, right to replies will only be put on the website following agreement by the local authority.
 Food business owners in Spelthorne can send their "right to reply" by e-mail or in writing to the Principal Environmental Health Officer (Commercial) using the contact details below.